Azferry/azure-paloalto-deployment/README.md

 3. Modify the Terraform files to include your specific configuration settings.
 4. Run ```terraform plan``` to validate the configuration.
 5. If the configuration is valid, run the command ```terraform apply``` to configure the palo.
+6. In the palo portal commit the changes terraform added

 ## Post-deployment Steps